ToshioCP/Gtk4-tutorial/src/sec14.src.md

 - 8: Gets the GFile instance from `tv`.
 - 9: Gets the GkScrolledWindow instance which is the parent widget of `tv`.
-- 10-12: If `file` points a GFile instance, the filename of the GFile is assigned to `filename`.
+- 10-12: If `file` points to a GFile instance, the filename of the GFile is assigned to `filename`.
 Then, unref the GFile object `file`.
 - 13-14: Otherwise (file is NULL), a string `Untitled(number)` is assigned to `filename`.
 - 15-17: Creates a GtkLabel instance `label` with the filename and set the label of the GtkNotebookPage with `label`.